About the college

 Harris Manchester College is dedicated solely to mature students, and accepts both graduate and undergraduate students from the age of 21, with no upper age limit.

-As the smallest college in the University, there is an intimate, friendly atmosphere, with a great deal of peer support.
+As one of the smallest colleges in the University, there is an intimate, friendly atmosphere, with a great deal of peer support.
 The diversity of HMC's students in terms of age, culture and background makes the college a very interesting and vibrant community.

-The college is centrally but quietly located, close to the Bodleian Library and many other libraries and departments.
+The college is in a central but quiet location, close to the Bodleian Library and many other libraries and departments.

 Accommodation and meals

 All graduate accommodation is on the main college site.
 Accommodation is only available in single study-bedrooms; those requiring family accommodation should apply to the University Accommodation Office.
-Accommodation is awarded by ballot.
+The college is currently unable to accommodate all first-year graduates, and accommodation is awarded by ballot.

 Accommodation charges include meals during term time - breakfast, lunch and dinner from Monday to Friday, breakfast on Saturday and brunch on Sunday.
 During vacations accommodation is self-catering only.